A universal characterization of higher algebraic K-theory: Spectral categories and stable -categories

 Recall from \cite[\S\,2]{Spectral} the natural adjunction

 between spectral and simplicial categories, where $\Omega^\i$ (also denoted $(-)_0$) is the space of maps from the unit (equivalently, restriction to the $0$-th space of the spectrum).
 We will use this adjunction to pass between spectral categories and $\i$-categories.
 Using the model structure on simplicial categories of \cite{Bergner}, the pair $(\Sigma^{\infty}_+, \Omega^\i)$ is a Quillen adjunction.

+For technical control, we require the following corollary which sharpens the description of the model structure, providing a combinatorial model category.
+(For references for Jeff Smith's theory of combinatorial model categories, see \cite{BarwickLoc} or \cite{Dugger}.)

+\begin{corollary} The category $\Spcat$ endowed with the model structure of theorem~\ref{thm:Quillenstable} is a combinatorial model category and is Quillen equivalent (via a zig-zag) to a simplicial category with a left proper combinatorial simplicial model structure.
+There are simplicial cofibrant and fibrant replacement functors.
+The adjunction $(\Sigma^{\infty}_+, \Omega^\i)$ can be lifted to a simplicial Quillen adjunction. \end{corollary}

+\begin{proof} The proof of this theorem follows from a refinement of the proof of Theorem~\ref{thm:Quillenstable}.
+The model structure therein arises as the Bousfield localization of a cofibrantly-generated model structure on $\Spcat$ in which the weak equivalences are the levelwise equivalences~\cite[\S4]{Spectral}, i.e., the spectral functors $F: \cA \to \cB$ such that for all objects $x, y \in \cA$, the morphism $\cA(x,y) \to \cB(Fx,Fy)$ is a levelwise equivalence, and the induced simplicial functor $\Omega^\i(\cA) \to \Omega^\i(\cB)$ is a DK-equivalence.

+First, we observe that the category $\Spcat$ is locally presentable; a set of small generators is given by applying the functor $U$ (see \cite[A.1]{Spectral}) to a set of small generators for the category of symmetric spectra.
+Since the leverwise model structure on $\Spcat$ is cofibrantly generated, it follows that it is combinatorial.
+Next, the arguments of \cite{Spectral} produce a generating set of DK-equivalences at which to localize $\Spcat$.
+The main theorem about the existence of left Bousfield localization for combinatorial model categories (e.g., see the treatment in~\cite{BarwickLoc}) now implies that we can localize and obtain a combinatorial model structure on $\Spcat$.

-By applying the techniques of \cite{Dugger, RezkSchwedeShipley} (as in the proof of corollary~\ref{cor:Quillencombi}), we can promote this adjunction to a simplicial Quillen adjunction.
-Specifically, both the categories of simplicial categories and spectral categories are Quillen equivalent to suitable model structures on their simplicial objects, and the simplicial prolongation of the adjunction forms a Quillen pair on the categories of simplicial objects \cite[6.1]{RezkSchwedeShipley}.
+The machinery of Dugger's approach to universal homotopy theories \cite{Dugger} now permits us to replace $\Spcat$ with a Quillen equivalent simplicial model category (the simplicial objects over $\Spcat$) which is combinatorial and left proper.
+By applying the techniques of \cite{Dugger, RezkSchwedeShipley}, we can promote this adjunction to a simplicial Quillen adjunction.
+Specifically, the simplicial prolongation of the adjunction forms a Quillen pair on the categories of simplicial objects \cite[6.1]{RezkSchwedeShipley}. \end{proof}